 The Singapore Deposit Insurance Corporation Limited's (the "Agency") management is responsible for the other information.
-The other information comprises the Statement by Singapore Deposit Insurance Corporation Limited included in page 1 but does not include the financial statements and our auditor's report thereon.
+The other information comprises the Directors' Statement but does not include the financial statements and our auditor's report thereon.

 Our opinion on the financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.